maxiCalderonBuono/maxiCalderonBuono/README.md

 # `Hello World!`, It´s Maxi Calderón :blush::wave:

-### I´m a `Frontend` developer :computer:, sometimes an entrepreneur :construction_worker::iphone:, and 100% Ferrari cars fan :red_car:
+### I'm a frontend developer 👩‍💻, engineer , sometimes an entrepreneur 👷‍♀️📱, a 100% fan of Ferrari cars 🏎️🔴, and currently transitioning into the IT world as a career changer.

-#### I´m looking forward for something more challeging every day.
-Living in Copenhagen, from Argentina.
+#### Currently seeking my first role as a Frontend Developer, ready to bring my passion for coding and design to create impactful web experiences.

+### Take a look at my portfolio: [maxicalderon.dev](https://maxicalderon.dev)

 ## :muscle: Connect with me!